+The undersigned employee is applying for early retirement pursuant to Board Policy 407.3, Voluntary Early Retirement.
+Please complete the following information.

+Full Legal Name Social Security

+Job Title

+Date of Birth

+Years of Service

-Full Legal Name Social Security Job Title Date of Birth Years of Service nation effective June 30 th of the year in which the undersigned employe or retirement must also apply for allowance for retirement under IPERS entirely voluntary.
-Early re cknowledges that application and participation in the early retirement parement forms will be accepted beginning July 1 of the last year of ed of the last year of employment.
+Please attach a letter of resignation effective June 30th of the year in which the undersigned employee intends to retire.

+The undersigned employee acknowledges that application and participation in the early retirement plan is entirely voluntary.
+Early retirement forms will be accepted beginning July 1 of the last year of employment through April 3rd of the last year of employment.

 The undersigned employee acknowledges that the school district recommends that the employee contact legal counsel and the employee's own personal accountant regarding participation in the early plan.

-I wish to take the lur sum payment.
-I want the installmen plan with 12 monthly payments.
-I wish to take the 2 l mp sum payment in 2 fiscal (tax) years.
-Beneficiary Beneficiary's Address Employee Date
+I wish to take the lump sum payment.

+I want the installment plan with 12 monthly payments.

+I wish to take the 2 lump sum payment in 2 fiscal (tax) years.

+Beneficiary Beneficiary's Address

+Employee Date

+Witness Date

+Approved_February, 2017

+Revised October 2021